HarvestMondello/Colorado-climbing-route-analysis/docs/routes/eldo/naked-edge.md

 - Known for **serious exposure**: the upper pitches perch dramatically above the canyon.
 - Protection is generally good, with some runouts to PG-13, but the commitment and pump factor add to its bold reputation.
 - **beta spoiler alert** First person view of the route (beta spoiler for gear and movement)
 - [First person view climb of The Naked Edge with pro (beta spoiler alert!)](https://www.youtube.com/watch?v=c8RxXWB1TZw&list=PLdYfjeJrovHhrMzAA3YUGYAswMBKV19ZX&index=39).
 Video by Max Manson.
+Max has climbed the route over 50 times and the style shown in simul-climbing in a pitch (IAP).
 ---

 ## Historical Context